Scan the QR code for an informational video regarding our Respiratory Care Technology program.

 Location(s) of Program: Forrest County Campus

 Brief Description of Program: The Respiratory Care Technology is an allied health professional, employed in the treatment, control and care of patients with deficiencies and abnormalities associated with the respiratory system.
 They serve as a consultant to the physician in the treatment and management of cardio-pulmonary abnormalities and work with nurses in coordinating and implementing an overall patient care strategy.
 PRCC’s Respiratory Care Technology Program begins in the Fall Semester of each year and can be completed in 4 semesters.
 All applicants MUST complete the required pre-requisite courses to be eligible for admittance to the Respiratory Care Technology Program.
 Selection of students is very competitive and is based on ACT scores, pre-requisite course GPA, and interviews.
 Applications are accepted each year until May 1, at which time your application file must be complete.
+Upon completion of the Respiratory Care program, students are awarded an Associate of Applied Science degree and are eligible to take the NBRC (National Board for Respiratory Care) TMC Exam.
+Graduates who successfully pass the TMC Exam are eligible for the NBRC Clinical Simulation Exam.
 Graduates from our program are Nationally credentialed and can work in any state.